 The natural step forward.
 Now with color.

-This console may have given people instant headaches and even blindness BUT it inspired everybody making them realise that 3D gaming is possible.
+This console may have given people instant headaches and even blindness, but it inspired everybody, making them realize that 3D gaming is possible.
 This console was pretty bad.
-Nothing happened until 2010-2011 when the 3DS came out then the Oculas Rift Experiment Kit Came Along.
+Nothing happened until 2010-2011 when the 3DS came out, then the Oculus Rift Experiment Kit came along.
 So that's history for you!
 (In 3D!)